Automattic/wp-calypso/client/components/multiple-choice-question/README.md

 - **Type:** `String`
 - **Required:** `yes`

-The question to display at the top of the multi choice
+The question to display at the top of the multiple choice

 ### `answers`